chaosifier/StringReplacer/README.md

 # StringReplacer
-Windows (WinForms) application to replace a string with another inside in a file or files in a directory.
+Windows (WinForms) application to replace a string with another inside in a file or multiple files in a directory.
 This utility can also replace strings in file or directory names.

 <img src="https://github.com/chaosifier/StringReplacer/blob/master/StringReplacer/StringReplacerSnapshot.JPG" alt="App Screenshot"/>

 Features :
 - Replace strings in a single file
-- Replace strings in a folder / directory
+- Replace strings in all files in a directory including file/directory names
 - Replace strings in a folder recursively
 - Ignores most common media extensions by default
-- You can supply additional file extensions to ignore
+- Option to supply additional file extensions to ignore
-- Include file or folder names
+- Option to include or ignore file and folder names
-- Match case
+- Option to Match case while replacing
-- Unchecking match case replaces occurrences of a string in 3 formats with the corresponding formats of the replace text. e.g. find and replace operation of "foo" with "bar" without Match Case will replace :
+- Smart case matching which replaces occurrences of a string with the closest matching format. e.g. find and replace operation of "foo" with "bar" without Match Case will replace :
   Foo with Bar,
   FOO with BAR, and